 Students considering university studies should go to the TISC website for information on university entry requirements and the ATAR.

-Students in Years 11 and 12 may choose the option of studying either five or six courses a year.
-With English or Literature mandated under the WACE and Religion and Life mandated in Catholic Schools, students must select either ATAR or General for these courses and an additional three or four courses.
-Whilst students may choose a combination of courses it is strongly recommended they choose either an ATAR or General Pathway.
+Students in Years 11 and 12 must choose six courses each year.
+With English or Literature mandated under the WACE and Religion and Life mandated in Catholic Schools, students must select either ATAR or General for these courses and an additional four courses.

 Interested?Submit your details today